 The Catskill Center, through the Catskill Fire Tower Project manages five fire towers throughout the Catskill Park for public access and interpretation.
 Historically more than a hundred towers, some built nearly a century ago, were used for early detection of forest fires throughout New York state because of their extensive views of the surrounding countryside.

-Today, just five towers remain in the Catskills and are maintained with assistance from a dedicated group of volunteers and the New York State Department of Environmental Conservation.
+Today, just five towers remain in the Catskill Park and are maintained with assistance from a dedicated group of volunteers and the New York State Department of Environmental Conservation.

 During the summer months our volunteers open up the tower cabins for visitors to enjoy the stunning panoramic views of the region.
 The five towers make for some of the best hiking destinations in the Catskills, offering unparalleled 360-degree views of the surrounding Catskill Park and mountains.
 They are well worth the time and effort it takes to hike to each tower.

-If you're interested in volunteering on the Catskill Fire Tower Project, please contact email@example.com.
+If you're interested in volunteering on the Catskill Fire Tower Project, please complete our volunteer form.
 Looking for hiking maps, guides and info on the Fire Towers?
 Then be sure to read on for our guides to each tower!

 CATSKILL FIRE TOWER HIKER AND VISITOR INFORMATION

-Click the fire tower name for detailed trail map and hiking guide, courtesy of the New York-New Jersey Trail Conference.
+Click each of the fire tower names for detailed trail map and hiking guide, courtesy of the New York-New Jersey Trail Conference.